axbg/tech-learnings/languages/Go.md

 # Go

+### Introduction
-- a relatively new, very fast, compiled language coined by Google
+- a relatively new, fast, compiled language coined by Google

 - uses structures instead of classes

 - doesn't have exceptions or an exception handling mechanism

-- every .go file must start with the package definition, resembling Java
+- every *.go* file must start with the package definition, resembling Java

 - every project must have a main package